Skip to content

 This lesson is safe for students, parents, and general viewers.

-Where you place your hands affects how precisely you steer, how quickly you can react, and how protected your arms are if an airbag deploys.
-Hand position is not about style.
-It is about control, balance, and safety under real driving conditions.
+Where you place your hands on the wheel affects how precisely you steer, how quickly you can react, and how well your arms stay out of trouble if the airbag decides to make a dramatic entrance.

 Place your hands at the 9 o’clock and 3 o’clock positions on the wheel.